Invokana Dangerous Drug Injuries

 Why Choose Us?

 At Wells & Wells, our attorneys are passionate about fighting for the rights of injured victims and their families.
 We understand how difficult it can be to deal with a serious medical condition, and our goal is to make the legal process as simple and quick as possible so that you can focus on healing.
-Our firm has more than 40 years of experience protecting the injured and we have recovered millions of dollars in verdicts and settlements for our clients.
+Our firm has more than 50 years of combined experience protecting the injured and we have recovered millions of dollars in verdicts and settlements for our clients.
 If you have a case, we want to help.

 Call (870) 782-4084 to schedule a free consultation with our Jonesboro attorneys.